Casper metropolitan area

-The Casper, WY Metropolitan Statistical Area is a United States Census Bureau defined Metropolitan Statistical Area (MSA) with the principal city being Casper in central State of Wyoming.
+The Casper metropolitan area is a United States Census Bureau defined metropolitan statistical area (MSA) with the principal city being Casper in central State of Wyoming.
 The Casper Metropolitan Statistical Area is defined as Natrona County, Wyoming.
 The Casper Metro Area is the economic hub of central Wyoming.
 The Census Bureau 2020 report indicated that the population was 79,955.